Chinese Academy of Sciences: History

 Shortly after his return, Deng hosted a series of meetings on science and education in which he stated that science should become the forerunner of China's modernization.
 Following these remarks, CAS prepared its goals for natural science disciplines to be achieved by 1985, stating that as a developing socialist country, China should strengthen basic scientific research through foreign exchanges.

 To further promote this agenda, Deng began a campaign to promote the National Science Conference.
 A team led by CAS vice president Fang Yi instructed schools, factories, and communes to organize youth-focused events celebrating science and technology.

-In 1977, the Department of Philosophy and Social Sciences was split off of CAS and reorganized into the Chinese Academy of Social Sciences and led by Hu Qiaomu.
+In 1977, the Department of Philosophy and Social Sciences was split off from CAS and reorganized into the Chinese Academy of Social Sciences, led by Hu Qiaomu.

+CAS expanded to 110 research institutes by the end of 1978.

+In 1980, the CAS publication Journal of Dialectics of Nature convened its first annual National Symposium on Artificial Intelligence, which included national and international scholars like Herbert A. Simon.
+The second annual symposium announced The Chinese Association for Artificial Intelligence (CAAI).
+CAAI has continued to be the largest AI association in China as of 2025.

+Between 1984 and 1987, CAS began helping its members to "jump into the sea" and establish science and technology firms.

-The Graduate School of the Chinese Academy of Sciences (CAS) was established in 2001 as a successor to the Graduate School of the University of Science and Technology of China (Beijing).The Ministry of Education (MOE) approved the Graduate School of the Chinese Academy of Sciences (CAS) application to change its name to the University of the Chinese Academy of Sciences (UCAS) on July 23, 2012.
+The Graduate School of the Chinese Academy of Sciences was established in 2001 as a successor to the Graduate School of the University of Science and Technology of China (Beijing).The Ministry of Education (MOE) approved the Graduate School of the Chinese Academy of Sciences (CAS) application to change its name to the University of the Chinese Academy of Sciences (UCAS) on July 23, 2012.
 Additionally, the MOE recommended that CAS discontinue the operation of the CAS Graduate School.
 In 2023, the Pasteur Institute suspended ties with CAS.